Circunomics/hiring_python_data_engineer/readme.md

 - Ensure that the processed parquet files maintain the required 5-second sampling rate.
 - All processing steps, from data cleaning to file generation, should be optimized for performance.
+- After concluding this technical challenge, please provide access to jobs@circunomics.com
+- This repo shall be kept private.
+Not keeping your technical challenge private will equal to disqualification.